MarioSchwalbe/ImpftEuchInsKnie/README.md

 > Ledeen is wrong: most are quite content to serve as a conduit, but his statement illuminates the
 > neo-conservative view of the role of the press in a free society.

-Das war damals vielleicht noch anders.
+Das war damals möglicherweise noch anders.
 Heute wäre ein passender Vergleich die Aktuelle Kamera in den letzten Atemzügen der DDR.
 Und das muß auch so sein.
 Das ist äußerst wichtig (Quelle: Noam Chomsky, The Common Good, Odonian Press, 1998, p.
 43):
 > The smart way to keep people passive and obedient is to strictly limit the spectrum of acceptable
 > opinion, but allow very lively debate within that spectrum.